GustavoTrilha/hello-world/README.md

 Hi,

-I'm beginner in programmng and I'm stating my learning in Python.
+I'm beginner in programmng and I'm starting my learning in Python.